-CRA has been assisting clients with the environmental compliance process for more than three decades, cultivating a thorough understanding of regulatory frameworks and acquiring nationwide experience in producing well-synthesized, defensible documentation that promotes efficient project development.
+CRA has been assisting clients with the environmental compliance process for more than four decades, cultivating a thorough understanding of regulatory frameworks and acquiring nationwide experience in producing well-synthesized, defensible documentation that promotes efficient project development.
 We understand the challenges of solving complex compliance issues and are committed to helping our clients achieve the delicate balance between meeting regulatory requirements and advancing projects in a timely manner.
 Whether you need a records check or full public consultation, CRA is ready to assist.

 Backed by our intimate understanding of federal, state, and local regulatory processes and rooted in our positive relationships with agencies across the country, CRA is able to effectively guide its clients in meeting cultural resource requirements and help develop strategies that best meet the needs of the project.
 Recognizing the importance of timely and cost-effective approaches, CRA prioritizes proactively working with entities such as departments of transportation and State Historic Preservation Offices to develop innovative solutions that promote the success of our clients.